narkisr-deprecated/couch-fuse/README.md

 Known issues:

- * Nautilus write access to the FS is buggy, cli seems to be working find.
+ * Nautilus write access to the FS is buggy, cli seems to be working fine.

 Build:
 	# on ubuntu 10.04 64 and 32 bit